barbazul/1kfa/mod_guide_campaigns.md

 # GM Guide - Campaigns

-In Deckahedron World, there are 3 different kinds of Campaigns:
+In A Thousand Faces of Adventure (hereafter abbreviated to 1kFA), there are 3 different kinds of Campaigns:

  * One-shot (usually 3 hours)
  * 9-hour
  * 30-hour

-The stories you will tell by playing Deckahedron World are told in 3 parts: beginning, middle, and end.
+The stories you will tell by playing 1kFA are told in 3 parts: beginning, middle, and end.

 If you've played other RPGs that *don't have endings*, ones that go on for months or even years, this might seem weird to you.
 Don't worry, try out a 9-hour campaign and see the results.
 You may find your doubts erased.
-And don't worry, Deckahedron World allows you to stretch beyond 30 hours if you really want that.
+And don't worry, 1kFA allows you to stretch beyond 30 hours if you really want that.

-Deckahedron World is designed to tell a particular kind of story.
+1kFA is designed to tell a particular kind of story.
 It's called *The Hero's Journey* by people who study story structure.

 *The Hero's Journey* is a skeleton upon which many successful and popular